 Once away from any crags, cairns or other features, I was in the void, the plateau visibility down to a dozen metres, with no sign of the path or much of anything, the odd protruding rock or bog patch.
 Navigation was slow, and slumphing through the snow tiring: I walked mostly, with the very occasional burst of a run when I found shallower firm terrain.

-After having a snack break (shoulda kept my stoats bars closer to body: cold and stiff) crossing the burn saw a hint of blue, but beginning to contour around Carn aSM I noted I’d begun to slip behind schedule and decided against heading over the top while gaining no view.
+After having a snack break (shoulda kept my stoats bars closer to body: cold and stiff) I crossed the burn and saw a hint of blue, but beginning to contour around Carn aSM I noted that I’d begun to slip behind schedule and decided against heading over the top, a lot of extra effort while gaining no view.

 Another sensation filtered through.. warmth.
-Earlier, my garmin bluetooth thermometer (clip-on thingy that hangs off rucksack) had reported minus 2, now it soared to a balmy 12.
+Earlier, my garmin bluetooth thermometer (clip-on thingy that hangs off rucksack) had reported minus 2, now it soared to a balmy 12 in direct sun.

-Having lost path, the next obstacle was a boulder field, which initially looked harmless, but I soon post-holed into a few deep crevices and holes, scratching my shins and clunking ankles, after which I proceeded more cautiously, nonetheless occasionally ending up waist deep in snow.
+Having lost any path below snow, the next obstacle was a boulder field, which initially looked harmless, but I soon post-holed into a few deep crevices and holes, scratching my shins and clunking ankles, after which I proceeded more cautiously, nonetheless occasionally ending up waist deep in snow.
 A few mountain hares, still brown, skittered away from me, one zooming past me from behind, surely to taunt my clumsy progress.

 Also watching were the more suitably winter-coloured ptarmigan, who from a rocky perch observed this strange day-glo creature lumbering through their patch.